Thinking of being an Au Pair in Spain?

 - Proof of health insurance – Check out our deals for Heavenly Au Pairs through STA travel!

-- If you are not from the EU, you will need to be able to apply for a “Working Holiday Visa” or a “Student Visa” (where you need to study at least 20 hours per week).
-Please refer to the Spanish Embassy where you are from to find out if you are applicable.
+- Additionally, if you are not from the EU, you will need to be able to apply for a “Working Holiday Visa” or a “Student Visa” (where you need to study at least 20 hours per week).
+Please refer to your local Spanish Embassy to find out if you are applicable.